khusrokarim/supersimplestocks/README.md

  * Each stock is traded on a a maximum of one exchange.
  * All prices and dividends must be positive.

+Also, as general rules for guidance, I've assumed:
+ * Correctness is more important than simplicity (e.g., certain values have extra validation)
+ * Simplicity is more important than performance (e.g., no use of optimised NumPy structures or multiprocessing)

 I have not assumed that:
  * Prices must always be in a whole number of pennies.
 Adopting this assumption, if it is valid, would improve performance.

+## Demonstrating functionality

+To run a demo with randomised trades:

+    python demo.py